Trauma & Grief Center - MMHPI - Meadows Mental Health Policy Institute

 Trauma & Grief Center

-The primary purpose of the Trauma and Grief (TAG) Center at The Hackett Center for Mental Health is to raise the standard of care and increase access to best-practice care among traumatized and bereaved children, adolescents, and their families.
+The primary purpose of the Trauma and Grief (TAG) Center is to raise the standard of care and increase access to best-practice care among children and adolescents who have experienced trauma and/or loss.

 Learn more about the TAG Center